brianwoo/udemy_master_go_programming/README.md

 ```

 # Concurrency - GoRoutine
+- Concurrency vs Parallelism
+	- Concurrency is all tasks running at the same time but may NOT be simultaneously.
+Each task takes a small time slice in turn.
+	- Parallelism is all tasks are executing simultaneously (only in multi-core env.)
 - GoRoutines don't use native threads in the kernel.
 They are managed by the Go Runtime
 - Cheaper than threads